Skip to main content

 Related: See our step-by-step guide for the full process after a death.
 Use Tell Us Once to notify government departments for free.
 Check what benefits you may be entitled to, or read about executor duties if you are managing the estate.

-Costs vary by nation: Scotland uses Confirmation instead of Probate (£300, but small estates under £36,000 are free).
+Costs vary by nation: Scotland uses Confirmation instead of Probate, where the court fee is set on a different scale to England and Wales and smaller estates pay nothing (estates of £36,000 or less can also use the simplified small estate route, where the sheriff clerk helps with the paperwork free of charge).
+Check the current fee with the Scottish Courts and Tribunals Service.
 Northern Ireland has a sliding fee scale that can exceed £7,000 for large estates.
 Use our notification guide and template letters to save time contacting organisations.

 Common questions about costs